 I am a relationship oriented artist and professional with expertise in creative development for forms of engagement in minority communities.
 I am experienced in strategic planning and market development while delivering creative experiences for clients and organizations.
 I coordinated multiple MFAH Mixed Media events and MFAH Special Exhibitions and special activations while working as a business developer at a marketing and creative agency.

-Today as an artist, designer and Registered Yoga Teacher I provide creative marketing services, experience consultation and mindfulness workshops to local and national clients in addition to leading marketing and communications as an associate at the Writers in the Schools organization in Houston, TX.
+Today as an artist, designer and Registered Yoga Teacher I provide creative marketing services, experience consultation and mindfulness workshops to local and national clients.